 Property, plant and equipment that have a finite useful life are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognised for the amount by which the assets carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an assets fair value less costs to sell and value in use.
 Value in use is depreciated replacement cost for an asset where the future economic benefits or service potential of the asset are not primarily dependent on the assets ability to generate net cash inflows and where TRL would, if deprived of the asset, replace its remaining future economic benefit or service potential.
-If an assets carrying amount exceeds its recoverable amount, the asset is impaired and the carrying amount is written-down to the recoverable amount.
+If an asset's carrying amount exceeds its recoverable amount, the asset is impaired and the carrying amount is written-down to the recoverable amount.
 For assets not carried at a revalued amount, the total impairment loss is recognised in surplus or deficit.
+For assets not carried at a revalued amount, the reversal of an impairment loss is recognised in surplus or deficit.